-The project is located in an urbanized neighborhood of similar residential development within the Very High Fire Severity Zone near the Crest Canyon open space area.
-The project site is relatively flat and surrounded by similar residential lots.
-The site is anticipated for residential use and would be constructed using the California Building Code standards.
-The project would not exacerbate wildfire risks, nor expose occupants to pollutant concentrations from a wildfire or the uncontrolled spread of wildfire.
+The project is located in an urbanized neighborhood of similar residential development and is not located in a Very High Fire Severity Zone.
+Due to the location of the project, the project would not have the potential to expose occupants to pollutant concentrations from a wildfire or the uncontrolled spread of wildfire.
 Therefore, impacts would remain below a level of significance.